The Cauchy problem for $p$-evolution equations with initial data in Gelfand-Shilov spaces: Ill-posedness results for model operators

 Since $\theta_1>\theta_h$, we finally obtain \eqref{E_k_less_than_constant}, that is,

 \end{proof}

-The estimate from below of $E_k(t)$ is more involved and it will be obtained by Gronwall lemma after proving a suitable estimate from below of $\partial_t E_k(t)$.
+The estimate from below of $E_k(t)$ is more involved and it will be obtained by Gronwall's lemma after proving a suitable estimate from below of $\partial_t E_k(t)$.
 This is the content of the next lemma.

-\begin{lemma} Let us suppose that the Cauchy problem \eqref{cauchy_problem_model_operator} is well-posed in $\mathcal{S}_s^\theta(\R)$.
+\begin{proposition} Suppose that the Cauchy problem \eqref{cauchy_problem_model_operator} is well-posed in $\mathcal{S}_s^\theta(\R)$.
 Then there exist positive constants $C$, $c$, $c_1$ such that, for all $t \in [0,T]$ and all $k$ sufficiently large, the inequality